 Britain plans law to safeguard City of London's global standing

-[LONDON] Britain plans to buttress the City of London's global competitiveness and openness once it moves outside the European Union with new financial services sector legislation.
+BRITAIN plans to buttress the City of London's global competitiveness and openness once it moves outside the European Union (EU) with new financial services sector legislation.

-Although Britain left the EU in January, its unfettered access to the bloc for banks and other financial firms does not end until December, when transition arrangements expire.
+Although Britain left the EU in January, its unfettered access to the bloc for banks and other financial firms does not end until December this year, when the transition arrangements expire.

-"(It) will underpin the continued global competitiveness of the UK financial services sector by enhancing its world leading prudential standards, promoting openness to international markets and maintaining the effectiveness of financial services regulatory framework and sound capital markets," Mr Glen said.
+"(It) will underpin the continued global competitiveness of the UK financial services sector by enhancing its world leading prudential standards, promoting openness to international markets and maintaining the effectiveness of financial services regulatory framework and sound capital markets," he said.

-The reference to world leading prudential standards will reassure regulators in Britain who have cautioned about being given a formal remit to maintain the competitiveness of London as a global financial centre when writing new rules, fearing it would weaken standards.

 Your feedback is important to us